 Geomagnetic reversals must happen fast in a geologic sense because we do not find much evidence of rocks polarized with an in-between orientation.
 Remember the figures that show magnetic "stripes" of normal and reversed polarity on the ocean floor.
-This is a case where the world really is black and white, and not shades of grey.
+This is a case where the world really is black and white and not shades of grey.

 Below are some snapshots from the Glatzmaier-Roberts model of the geodynamo, which was first published in 1995.
-This model successfully reproduces the intensity of Earth's field, its dipole character, and its present westward drift.
+This model successfully reproduces the intensity of the Earth's field, its dipole character, and its present westward drift.
 It has also undergone a spontaneous reversal, as shown below (Figures from Glatzmaier and Roberts,1995).

 LEFT: A snapshot of the 3D magnetic field structure simulated with the Glatzmaier-Roberts geodynamo model.
 Magnetic field lines are blue where the field is directed inward and orange where it is directed outward.
 The rotation axis of the model Earth is vertical and through the center.
 A transition occurs at the core-mantle boundary from the intense, complicated field structure in the fluid core, where the field is generated, to the smooth, potential field structure outside the core.
 The field lines are drawn out to two Earth radii.
 Magnetic field is wrapped around the "tangent cylinder" due to the shear of the zonal fluid flow.